artificialsolutions/tie-api-example-twitter/README.md

 That's it!
 Send a Twitter DM to you bot, from another Twitter account, and the Teneo bot will send a reply back.

-**Note:** The free tier of Heroku will put your app to sleep after 30 minutes.
-On cold start, you app will have very high latency which may result in a CRC failure that deactivates your webhook.
-To trigger a challenge response request and re-validate, run the following script.

-    node example_scripts/webhook_management/validate-webhook-config.js -e <environment> -i <webhook_id>

 ## Production considerations

-This app is for demonstration purposes only, and should not be used in production without further modifcations.
+This app is for demonstration purposes only.
 The application can handle light usage, but you may experience API rate limit issues under heavier load.
 Consider storing data locally in a secure database, caching requests, or applying for a business account for increased Rate Limits.